-Welcome to the 2021 Water Quality and Use Efficiency Report, This report is designed to inform you about the water and services the district delivers to you every day.
+Welcome to the 2024 Water Quality and Use Efficiency Report.
+This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2021.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2024.

 Our water sources are Wells 1 and 2.
 Well 1 draws water from an aquifer 232' deep and Well 2 draws water from an aquifer 197' deep.
 Both wells are located on Binns Swiger Loop Road serving the Arcadia Estates development and surrounding properties.
 The 35,249 gallon concrete reservoir located on the same property as the wells.
-The reservoir was last cleaned and inspected in 2017.
+The reservoir was last cleaned and inspected in 2022.
+A backup generator was installed in 2022.
 All water services and sources are metered.
-The system is approved for 64 connections: there are currently 44 connections.
+The system is approved for 64 connections; there are currently 44 connections.